 Completing an approved defensive driving course reduces premiums and helps offset points on your license.
 Given the increased road exposure for rideshare drivers, this discount offers both financial and safety benefits.

 These programs provide discounts based on safe driving behaviors.
-Since rideshare drivers often drive during daylight hours and follow traffic laws closely to maintain high ratings, these monitoring programs frequently work in drivers' favor.
+Rideshare drivers often benefit because they drive during daylight hours and follow traffic laws closely to maintain high ratings.

 Many insurers offer discounts for membership in professional organizations, alumni associations or employer groups.
 Check if your day job, college alumni status or professional memberships qualify for additional savings.

-Installing approved anti-theft devices, such as car alarms, GPS tracking systems or engine immobilizers, reduces comprehensive coverage costs.
-Since rideshare vehicles are often theft targets due to their visibility and frequent stops, these devices provide both security and potential savings.
+Installing approved anti-theft devices (car alarms, GPS tracking systems, engine immobilizers) reduces comprehensive coverage costs.
+Rideshare vehicles are more prone to theft because of their visibility and frequent stops, making these devices valuable for both security and savings.

 Staying with the same insurer for multiple years unlocks loyalty-based discounts.
 If you're adding rideshare coverage to an existing policy, your loyalty history often applies immediately to your new coverage.